AgileSpirit/SexySession/README.md

 SmartSession
 ===========

 A Java POC to demostrate that it is possible to make statelesse webapps.
+Certified 100% with no JSESSIONID !